 ### Inbox Placement, Promotions, and Spam Folders

-Delivery means a receiving system accepted the message; placement is where the inbox decides to show it.
+Delivery means the receiving system accepted the message.
+Placement means where the inbox shows the message.

-Delivered does not always mean inbox.
-An email delivery service may report that a message was delivered because the receiving server accepted it.
-After that, the inbox can place it in primary inbox, promotions, updates, spam, quarantine, or another folder.
+Delivered does not always mean the message reached the inbox.
+An email delivery service may report a message as delivered because the receiving server accepted it.
+After acceptance, the inbox can place the message in the primary inbox, promotions, updates, spam, quarantine, or another folder.

-Inbox placement depends on many signals: authentication, sender reputation, subscriber engagement, content, links, sending volume, complaint rate, and each mailbox provider's own filtering system.
+Inbox placement depends on many signals, including authentication, sender reputation, subscriber engagement, content, links, sending volume, complaint rate, and each mailbox provider's filtering system.

 The Promotions tab is not the same as spam.
 For many subscribers, marketing email naturally belongs in a promotions or updates area.
 The goal is not always to force every campaign into the primary inbox.
-The goal is to be wanted, recognized, and easy to act on.
+The goal is to send email that subscribers want, recognize, and can act on easily.

 Spam-folder placement is more serious.
-It can mean the inbox distrusts the sender, subscribers are not engaged, complaints are high, authentication is broken, links look risky, or the message resembles unwanted mail.
+It can mean the inbox does not trust the sender, subscribers are not engaged, complaints are high, authentication is broken, links look risky, or the message looks like unwanted mail.

 Seed tests and personal test inboxes can help, but they are not perfect.
 Your own inbox does not represent every subscriber's inbox.
-Real subscriber behavior matters more over time.
+Over time, real subscriber behavior is more important than one test inbox.

-If placement gets worse, troubleshoot methodically instead of changing everything.
-Start with authentication and recent send history, then look at subscribers, complaints, bounces, content, links, and volume changes.
+If placement gets worse, troubleshoot in order instead of changing everything at once.
+Start with authentication and recent send history.
+Then review subscribers, complaints, bounces, content, links, and volume changes.

-1. Confirm your email delivery service reports the message as accepted and no bounce occurred.
+1. Confirm that your email delivery service reports the message as accepted and that no bounce occurred.

-4. Check whether the issue is with one mailbox provider or many.
+4. Check whether the placement problem happens with one mailbox provider or across many mailbox providers.

 5. Review links and landing pages for unsafe warnings, redirects, or unexpected domains.

-6. Compare the campaign with recent campaigns that placed better.
+6. Compare this campaign with recent campaigns that had better placement.

-7. Send future tests to a small engaged segment before sending broadly again.
+7. Send future tests to a small engaged segment before you send broadly again.

-8. Use results over several sends rather than judging everything from one test inbox.
+8. Use campaign metrics from several sends instead of judging placement from one test inbox.

-- Delivered means accepted by the receiving system; it does not guarantee primary inbox placement.
+- Delivered means the receiving system accepted the message; it does not guarantee primary inbox placement.

 - Promotions placement can be normal for marketing email.

-- Spam placement usually means trust, permission, reputation, or content signals need review.
+- Spam placement usually means you should review trust, permission, reputation, or content signals.

-- A single test inbox is not enough to diagnose all deliverability issues.
+- One test inbox is not enough to diagnose all deliverability issues.

 - Improving placement usually means improving sender trust and subscriber fit over time.